Services

 Quick answer

-The best commercial cleaning software is not one platform but a stack of four: operations and dispatch (Jobber, ServiceM8, CleanGuru), accounting (Xero, QuickBooks, MYOB), client CRM (HubSpot Free, Pipedrive), and sales prospecting for new contracts (Scayled).
-The sales prospecting layer is the category most cleaning operators leave empty — and the one that determines whether the business plateaus at 30 contracts or grows past 100.
+I talk to commercial cleaning operators every week who ask me what software they should be running.
+The honest answer is not one platform but a stack of four: operations and dispatch (Jobber, ServiceM8, CleanGuru), accounting (Xero, QuickBooks), client CRM (HubSpot Free, Pipedrive), and sales prospecting for new contracts (Scayled).
+The category most operators leave empty is prospecting, and it is the one that determines whether the business plateaus at 30 contracts or grows past 100.

 Key takeaways